And at all times with my right hand over my back pocket.

 Let's create jobs.

-Let's draw off offshore.
+Let's drill offshore.

-Obama approved it number five because he knew that EPA would stop it.
+Obama approved it, number five, because he knew that EPA would stop it.

 Let's drill.